Eyes, Ears, Teeth, Skin

 Supplementation is needed to reduce the risk of deficiencies.
 Two important amino acids that may be lacking in vegetarian diets are taurine and L-

-While premium dog foods typically include additional taurine supplements, low protein diets as well as brands using high levels of cereal protein can produce deficiencies.
+While premium dog foods typically include additional Taurine supplements, low protein diets as well as brands using high levels of cereal protein can produce deficiencies.
 Lamb and rice diets have also been implicated as have homemade vegetarian and vegan diets.

 Vital amino acids for your dog’s healthy heart and circulation

 Owners who decide to feed a vegetarian or vegan diet can fully satisfy their dogs dietary needs if they are aware of the species’ nutritional requirements.

 Dogs may prefer to be carnivores whenever possible and while meat and fish are their preferred prey, even when times are plentiful they will still eat some herbage.
 Perhaps they are self medicating in some way.
 Perhaps obtaining certain minerals and vitamins that their meat diet lacks.
 Observers of carnivorous animals have noted that hunters will often eat intestinal contents before tackling raw meat.
 Another piece of evidence to give us an insight into the dogs true nutritional needs.

 So what should you take into account when preparing a vegetarian diet for your dog.
 Well firstly because they do not have a large capacity to digest vegetable matter, including starches and sugars they do lean towards a high protein and high fat content diet.

 Therefore be aware that cereals, including rice, and potato must be kept to a minimum.
 Excessive starches and sugars increase the risk of your dog developing serious diseases such as diabetes, colitis and other digestive conditions.